smithclay/lambdium/README.md

 *This is highly experimental and not all chromedriver functions will work.
 Check [issues](https://github.com/smithclay/lambdium/issues) for known issues.*

-#### Requirements and Setup
+#### Requirements and setup for local development

+*This project is on the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com), allowing you to install it in your AWS account with one click.
+Install in your AWS account [here](https://serverlessrepo.aws.amazon.com/#/applications/arn:aws:serverlessrepo:us-east-1:156280089524:applications~lambdium).* Quickstart instructions are in the [`README-SAR.md` file](https://github.com/smithclay/lambdium/blob/master/README-SAR.md).

 * An AWS Account
-* The [AWS SAM Local](https://github.com/awslabs/aws-sam-local) tool for running functions locally with the [Serverless Application Model](https://github.com/awslabs/serverless-application-model) (see: `template.yaml`)
+* The [AWS SAM Local](https://github.com/awslabs/aws-sam-local) running functions locally with the [Serverless Application Model](https://github.com/awslabs/serverless-application-model) (see: `template.yaml`, install: `npm install -g aws-sam-local`)
 * node.js + npm
 * `modclean` npm modules for reducing function size (optional)
 * Bash

-_Note:_ If you don't need to build, customize, or run this locally, you can deploy it directly from a [template on the AWS Serverless Application repository](https://serverlessrepo.aws.amazon.com/#/applications/arn:aws:serverlessrepo:us-east-1:156280089524:applications~lambdium) and skip all of the below steps.

 #### Local development setup